The Neighbourhood Activity Centres Framework has now been adopted

 Stonnington’s population is growing and changing, and it is important to guide growth and development to ensure that Stonnington retains its highly valued characteristics as well as supporting infrastructure to accommodate a growing population.

-Stonnington City Council is preparing a new Neighbourhood Activity Centres Framework.
+Stonnington City Council has prepared a Neighbourhood Activity Centres Framework.

-• Nominate built form controls to provide certainty to the community and to protect valued heritage streetscapes
+• Nominates built form controls to provide certainty to the community and to protect valued heritage streetscapes

-• Identify strategies and actions to improve transport and accessibility and support economic development
+• Identifies strategies and actions to improve transport and accessibility and support economic development

-• Consider how these centres can respond to a changing climate and develop sustainably.
+• Considers how these centres can respond to a changing climate and develop sustainably.

 • Development of draft Neighbourhood Centres Framework: Extensive background work to underpin proposed changes, review of previous engagement, collation of the research into an evidence based Framework